HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 **CREDITS**
 - Script coded by -MM- and tested with club mates "Hērōēs Prāvī Forī [EN]"
 - Compatible with Mozilla Firefox (Desktop), Google Chrome (Desktop & Android), Opera (Desktop)

+**SPONSORS**
+- If you would like to support me, you can do so here: https://www.buymeacoffee.com/HHMM